Do Go On - 334 - Pan Am Flight 73

 because the BBC article written on the 30th anniversary of the attack,

-Sunshine says that when all the passengers were off the plane,
+all the passengers were off the plane.

-she and some of the crew, not hearing any more gunfire,
+She and some of the crew, not hearing any more gunfire,

 but not knowing where the gunmen were,

-because there was so many people being taken there.
+because there was so many people.

 Absolutely wild.